-It’s used in nearly every European language, so no surprise that there are surname forms galore, from Harrison and Hendricks to just plain Henry.
+It’s found in nearly every European language, from Enrique to Henri, so no surprise that surname forms abound, too.

-Johnny Allen Hendrix was born in 1942, grew up poor, taught himself how to play the guitar starting with a broken-down ukulele with only one string remaining, and then recorded some of the most legendary guitar work the world has ever heard.
+Johnny Allen Hendrix was born in 1942 and grew up poor.
+He taught himself how to play the guitar starting with a broken-down ukulele with only one string remaining.
+From there, he went on to record some of the most legendary guitar work the world has ever heard.

 We know him as Jimi.
 That’s partly because his parents legally changed his name to James Marshall Hendrix in 1946, choosing family names to honor departed relatives.